exoscale/terms/dpa.markdown

 disclose that Confidential Information without the prior written consent of the other Party except to the extent that:

-1. disclosure is required by law;
+- a) disclosure is required by law;

-2. the relevant information is already in the public domain through no fault of the Parties.
+- b) the relevant information is already in the public domain through no fault of the Parties.

 **12.3 Notices:** All notices and communications given under this